Skip to main content

 • Expect a tutor to make suggestions to improve your writing rather than actual changes.

-• Expect the tutor to focus on one or two major areas of weakness.
+• Expect the tutor spend about 30 minutes reading and giving feedback on your submission, focusing on one or two major areas for improvement.

 • For more comprehensive tutoring make a synchronous appointment.